 Regardless of their indoor status, routinely treat your cat for parasites including worms and fleas.
 A stress-free environment is particularly important for cats with FIV.

 No, this isn’t necessary, FIV positive cats can live for many years, especially if they receive prompt medical attention and supportive care.
 In fact, over the last ten years, many infected cats die live long enough to die of age-related disease and don’t ever show signs of illness related to FIV.

 The median survival time of a cat infected with FIV is five years, although many can live for longer than that.
 Considering the average lifespan of a cat is 12-15 years, five years is quite a long time in cat terms.
-Kittens who become infected via their mother tend to have a shorter lifespan, no doubt due to their immature immune systems which are less able to keep the virus in check during the acute/first stage.
+Kittens who acquire FIV via their mother tend to have a shorter lifespan.
+This is doubt due to their immature immune systems which are less able to keep the virus in check during the acute/first stage.

 Keep your cat inside:

 As FIV is spread via bites, keeping your cat inside, and away from roaming cats.
 An outdoor enclosure is a good compromise.

 Desex all pet cats to reduce the desire to roam and fight.

 Test all breeding cats prior to mating.

 The American Association of Feline Practitioners recommends the vaccine be given to cats who are at high-risk, such as those allowed to roam outside and cats who live in a household with an FIV positive cat.
 It is not possible to differentiate a vaccinated cat from an FIV positive cat (who both have antibodies to the virus).
 Therefore it is important that your cat has a microchip as a permanent form of identification.